 Follow Airline Guidelines

 First and foremost, follow the face mask guidelines provided by the airline you’re flying.
 The last thing you want is to start your airport experience in a stressful way by overlooking a safety detail!

 I’m making this my first tip because there are specific guidelines made by each airline even for the type of mask that can be worn.
 For example, I have flown on airlines that specifically disallowed cloth face masks or masks with filters.
 It’s simply important to go over the mask policies of the airline, which will be included in your itinerary emails.

 Most airlines would provide a mask for you if yours doesn’t comply with their guidelines, but it’s likely not the most comfortable thing.
 That’s why I recommend reading ahead and being prepared!

 To help you figure out what your airline is saying about face masks, I am linking to popular airline’s policies.
 Use this shortcut to understanding what the airline is requiring of you!

 Lufthansa and Air France, for example, only allow medical face masks on their flights.
 It’s always best to keep updated with your airline as you prepare for your itinerary!

-Make Sure Your Mask is Clean
+Make Sure Your Face Covering is Clean

 If you’re opting to use disposable masks, make sure they haven’t been used before and that you are keeping them stored so no germs are making their way onto them.